loadingcodebro/beginning-go/README.md

 go test -v
 ```

+Removing the `-v` will cause only test failures to be displayed.

 If your program does not compile it will show those errors and not run the
 tests.

+## Editor Support

+I highly recommend taking a minute to install the Go plugin for your favorite
+editor.
+Both Sublime Text
+([gosublime]([200~https://github.com/DisposaBoy/GoSublime])) and VS Code (Just
+search for the Go extension) have great plugins for editing Go code.

 ## Fill in the Blanks